Preparing Your Property for Autumn and Winter

 Bleeding Radiators: some tenants don’t realise this comes under their remit, but bleeding radiators is a fairly simple task that will help get the best from your heating system and keep it healthy.

-Report Maintenance Promptly: this is the same all year round, but please ensure that you report maintenance promptly and to the correct person.
+Prompt Maintenance Reporting: this is the same all year round, but please ensure that you report maintenance promptly and to the correct person.
 McCartan’s managed tenants receive emails periodically reminding them how to report maintenance to us.
 The last one was sent in August, and we will be re-sending at the start of December.

 Frozen Waste Pipes